FAQs

 Q: Does the Department of Economics admit in the Spring or Summer terms?

 A: No. We only admit for the Fall Term.
-Applications submitted for Spring or Summer terms will not be reviewed.
+Applications submitted for Spring or Summer terms will not be reviewed under any circumstances.

-Q: Now that I have been admitted what do I do next?
-How do I get an email, register for classes, set up a financial plan?
+Q: Now that I have been admitted, what do I do next?
+How do I get an email address, register for classes, and set up a financial plan?

-A: The first thing that you need to do upon being admitted to UNM is to set up your NETID.
-This is not the same as your 9 digit student ID.
-The NET ID is similar to a USERID and is chosen by you.
-It becomes the first part of your UNM email address.
-For example JohnDoe@unm.edu.
-John Doe is the NET ID.
-To set it up please go to MY UNM .
-You can get there through www.unm.edu as well.
+A: Once you recieve your official Letter of Admission from the university, you will use the 9-digit ID number found on your letter to set up your NETID.
+This is like your username, and it becomes the first part of your UNM email address.
+To set up your NETID, please go to MY UNM.
 Scroll down to set up your NET ID and password.
-Once you have your net ID you can register for classes, set up your financial plans etc. all through LoboWeb.
+Once you have your net ID, you can log into LoboWeb through my.unm.edu and register for classes, set up your financial plans, etc. Please emailecongrad@unm.edu if you need any assistance.

 Q: My biggest concern is setting up the financial plan.
 I have questions about that.
 Who should I ask?